waynesutton/better-todo/README.md

   - Shift + S keyboard shortcut to toggle streaks header visibility
   - Real-time sync with Convex for instant updates
   - Pure JavaScript calculations with no AI dependencies
-- **Progressive Web App** - install on iOS or Android for native app experience with offline support
+- **Progressive Web App** - install on iOS or Android for native app experience

 ### UI/UX